-- Maximize value: On the other hand, some decisions have to be made to maximize the options’ value.
-You’re at the mercy of the stock price, economy, financial outlook of your employer, and of course, the expiration date of the grant.
+- Maximize value: On the other hand, some decisions must be made to maximize the options’ value.
+You’re at the mercy of your employer’s stock price, economy, financial outlook, and of course, the grant’s expiration date.
 You don’t want to have worthless options.

 - Concentration risk: This risk occurs when you have a large amount of your net worth and income tied to your employer.
 Typically, you shouldn’t have more than 10% in your employer’s stock.
 Large grants make this target difficult to achieve, but having a financial plan and a liquidation strategy can help.

-A stock option strategy must be a part of your comprehensive financial plan.
-Not taking the time to properly plan today may prevent you from achieving your stock option goals.
+A stock options strategy must be a part of your comprehensive financial plan.
+Not taking the time to plan today may prevent you from achieving your stock option goals.
 Providing specific do this, don’t do that advice for NQOs is pointless.
 First, every company and stock price history is different.
 Second, every individual has various financial circumstances.
 It’s like a Rubik’s cube of possibilities.
-There are several strategies, some quite complicated, available to you when exercising your options.
+Several strategies, some quite complicated, are available to you when exercising your options.

-The key to non-qualified stock options is to know the rules – vesting, expiration, and taxation.
+The key to non-qualified stock options is knowing the vesting, expiration, and taxation rules.
 Then you have to integrate them into an overall comprehensive financial plan.
-Proper planning increases the chances that you will receive the most significant value with the lowest taxes.
+Proper planning increases the chances of receiving the most significant value with the lowest taxes.